readyready15728/misc/awakemud-notes.md

 * Jana Ca'Haeden in the Davis Street Offices of Portland offers work for less experienced runners.
 There is also a Matrix terminal in her office.
 * Robert James Hark III of the Satyricon in Portland offers work.
+* There is a Matrix terminal in the Spacebucks at Surehand Square.
+There is also a trainer there who practices Elf Etiquette and Gaelic.
+In addition, Valin Ke'Nelien in the amphitheater offers work.
+(Maxes out at 1500 rep.)
+* The fiend Valin Ke'Nelien wants dead is on the western side of Lysleul Plaza, in the casino.
 * There is a Matrix terminal in the northern area of the Satyricon.
 * The lock to the Portland Crime Mall is easy to bypass with an electronics kit and the corresponding skill.